-The recorder player is surrounded by mirrors of various forms:

-- 1. Alana seated, plays recorder with a varierty of mirrors. - 2.
-Alana moves to different locations around the space in Annandale with different formations and arrangments of mirrors are set up. - 3.
-Hand held mirrors and fixed mirrors reflect the recorder and the score at different angles. - 4.
-Spinning mirrors mirrors are spun quickly to create a blurring effect.
-Could be played back in slow motion as a camera effect. - 5.
-Small fragmented mirrors.
-Close up and slow panning.
-Camera operator moves around the mirror to pickup different angles of the room. - 6.
+The recorder player is surrounded by mirrors of various forms.
+Different formations, perspectives and arrangments of mirrors are set up.
+Hand held mirrors and fixed mirrors reflect the recorder and the score at different angles.
+Mirrors can be spun to create a blurring effect.
+Videos of mirrors playback on screens or through projectors.
+Could be played back in slow motion as a camera effect.
+Broken small fragmented mirrors are scatterred on the ground and/or suspended.
+Camera operator moves around the mirror to pickup different angles of the room.
 A video of a mirror spinning is set up (using a projector) next to an actual mirror spinning in the space.